devcronberg/jsa/README.md

 ### To discuss:

 * Chrome has a nice console ;)
 * sort... ?? why is it in a weird order?
+Fix it!
-* When can we talk about all the neat methods like filter, map, slice and splice?
+* try the filter method (find all elements < 7) and log the result.
+Try with a function, a anonymous function and a lambda.
 * Hmmm.... some methods like [forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) was added to ES5 - what about older browsers?.
 Even worse - what about the neat [find](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) method?
 It's a ES2015 method.
 Now what?
 Transpiler, linter, polyfill?

 Is ok to peek in the solution at [`scripts/solution/015array.js`](https://github.com/devcronberg/jsa/blob/master/wwwroot/scripts/solution/015array.js).